Managing Device Groups¶

 - Deployment Preflight — understand the full set of preflight checks run before a deployment.

-- Connectivity Issues — diagnose unreachable or permission-denied UNC paths.
+- Connectivity Issues — diagnose unreachable or permission-denied paths (UNC or local).